bact/spdx-3-model/serialization/jsonld.md

 below should be serialized as part of the SpdxDocument element itself within the JSON-LD serialized data.

-Deserialization of any JSON-LD serialized SPDX content MUST expand the inverse of these native mappings such that the logical SpdxDocument element directly contains its full set of properties.
+Deserialization of any JSON-LD serialized SPDX content shall expand the inverse of these native mappings such that the logical SpdxDocument element directly contains its full set of properties.